 P-51B Mustang Two-thirds Scale Replica (MJ-7-G)

 The North American P-51 Mustang - along with the British Spitfire - capture the imagination of many World War 2 enthusiasts.
 However, the purchase and operating cost put them out of reach of most people.
-The late Marcel Jurca of France designed a scaled-down Mustang that could be built by homebuilders.

 The Mustang replica is of all-wood construction and uses many components from the aircraft industry.
 It has a retractable undercarriage and conventional flight control surfaces and flaps.
 The fuselage, wings and empennage are of sitka spruce framework with a plywood covering and an exterior finish of thin fiberglass.
 It is powered by a six-cylinder Lycoming aircraft engine.